donquixote/krautoload/README.md

 The project is to be considered in "Preview" status.
 It should work ok, but API details may still be changed based on community feedback.
+Especially, the term "PSR-X" may change in the future, if it gets accepted.

-Cache solutions (APC) exist but are not accessible yet.
+A cache layer (APC) basically exist, but is not accessible yet.

 The project is a spin-off of the ["xautoload" module for Drupal](http://drupal.org/project/xautoload), with some changes.

 Unlike xautoload, Krautoload is written in anticipation of the hopefully upcoming PSR-X.
-It is optimized for PSR-X, and needs a tiny-tiny extra operation if wired up with PSR-0.
+It is optimized for PSR-X, and needs a tiny-tiny extra operation if wired up with PSR-0, for the special underscore handling.

 ## Usage